Adding our voice on the AODA

 In a report released Tuesday, the Ontario Human Rights Commission said costs like sign-language interpreting and braille translation should be exempted.

-Political Candidates Shouldn’t Pay for Accessibility: Report full article
+Political Candidates Shouldn’t Pay for Accessibility: Report.
+Read full article.

 By John Rae